lammps/lammps/doc/src/Build_development.rst

      parameter needs to be adjusted.
 Typically a value around 1.0e-13 can be used, but it may need to be as large as 1.0e-8 in some cases.
-   - The tests for pair styles from OPT, OPENMP and USER-INTEL are performed with automatically rescaled epsilon to account for additional loss of precision from code optimizations and different summation orders.
+   - The tests for pair styles from OPT, OPENMP and INTEL are performed with automatically rescaled epsilon to account for additional loss of precision from code optimizations and different summation orders.